conekta/conekta_prestashop/README.md

-Prestashop [1.7.8.x] Plugin v2.3.8
+Prestashop Compatibility
 =======================
+Prestashop [8.x.x] - Plugin v3.0.0
+If you're using Prestashop version 8.x.x, you should install Conekta Plugin version 3.0.0.

+Prestashop [7.x.x] - Plugin v2.x.x
+If you're using Prestashop version 7.x.x, you should install Conekta Plugin version 2.x.x.

 This plugin is an official and stable version of the Conekta Prestashop extension.
-It bundles functionality to process credit cards, SPEI, Banorte and OXXO payments securely as well as send email notifications to your customers when they complete a successful purchase.
+It bundles functionality to process credit cards, SPEI and Conekta efectivo payments securely as well as send email notifications to your customers when they complete a successful purchase.

-Don't worry about managing the status of your orders, the plugin will automatically changes orders to paid as long as your webhooks are properly configured.
+Don't worry about managing the status of your orders, the plugin will automatically change orders to pay as long as your webhooks are properly configured.

 Features
 --------